actions/cache/restore/README.md

 ## Tips

-### Reusing primary key and restored key in the save action
+#### Reusing primary key and restored key in the save action

 Usually you may want to use same `key` in both actions/cache/restore` and `actions/cache/save` action.
 To achieve this, use `outputs` from the restore action to reuse the same primary key (or the key of the cache that was restored).

-### Using restore action outputs to make save action behave just like the cache action
+#### Using restore action outputs to make save action behave just like the cache action

 The outputs `cache-primary-key` and `cache-matched-key` can be used to check if the restored cache is same as the given primary key.
 Alternatively, the `cache-hit` output can also be used to check if the restored was a complete match or a partially restored cache.

+#### Ensuring proper restores and save happen across the actions

+It is very important to use the same `key` and `path` that were used by either `actions/cache` or `actions/cache/save` while saving the cache.
+Learn more about cache key [naming](https://github.com/actions/cache#creating-a-cache-key) and [versioning](https://github.com/actions/cache#cache-version) here.